daos-stack/daos/doc/admin/deployment.md

 The first time the command is run, the SCM interleaved regions will be created as resource allocations on any available PMem modules (one region per NUMA node/socket).
-The regions are activated after BIOS reads the new resource allocations, and after initial completion the command prints a message to ask for a reboot (the command will not initiate reboot itself).
+The regions are activated after BIOS reads the new resource allocations.
+Upon completion, the storage prepare command will prompt the admin to reboot the storage node(s) in order for the BIOS to activate the new storage allocations.
+The storage prepare command does not initiate the reboot itself.

 After running the command a reboot will be required, then the Control Servers will then need to be started again and the command run for a